piqnt/planck.js/docs/api/interfaces/mousejointopt.md

 Mouse joint definition.
 This requires a world target point, tuning parameters, and the time step.
-Mouse joint definition.
-This requires a world target point, tuning parameters, and the time step.

 ## Hierarchy

 * [JointOpt](jointopt.md)

-* JointOpt

   ↳ **MouseJointOpt**